jaufgang/apsc/grist/docs/JOB_BOARD.md

 **US-H5**: As an admin, I want to view all adjustments with their reasons so I have an audit trail of hour modifications.

+### Board Member Stories

+**US-BM1**: As an admin, I want to add members to the board for a season so they automatically get board privileges.

+**US-BM2**: As an admin, I want to assign board positions (Commodore, Harbour Master, etc.) so the right people can approve hours in their category.

+**US-BM3**: As a board member, I want my work hours to be automatically waived so I don't have to track volunteer hours while serving.

+**US-BM4**: As an admin, I want to view the board roster history so I can see who served in previous years.

+**US-BM5**: As a member, I want to see that I'm exempt from work hours when I'm on the board so I understand my status.

 ---

 ## Open Questions

-1. **Category → Board Member mapping**: Currently Roles table has no FK to Member_List.
+1. ~~**Category → Board Member mapping**: Currently Roles table has no FK to Member_List.~~
-   - Proposed: Track board membership by year with proper member references
+   - ✅ **Resolved**: New `Board_Members` table tracks board membership by year with proper member references
-   - This enables: historical record, proper auth lookup, year-over-year reporting
+   - Enables: historical record, automatic privilege assignment, year-over-year reporting
+   - Board members for current season automatically get board privileges and 0 hour requirement

 2. **Signup compliance reminders**: Should there be a deadline by which members must sign up for at least one Duty Officer or Shuttle Driver shift?
    - What is the deadline?